Table of Contents

 Racial Discrimination Lawsuits

 If you have been denied equal treatment based on race or country of origin, you need to discuss your situation with a civil rights lawyer.
-Because for victims of racial discrimination, lawsuits are the most effective way to obtain compensation and end discriminatory practices that may have gone unchallenged for decades.
-Racial discrimination often occurs in association with housing, employment, and access to financial or other services.
+Lawsuits are the most effective way for victims of racial discrimination to obtain justice and end discriminatory practices that may have gone unchallenged for decades.
+Housing and employment discrimination and denied access to financial or other services often have racial factors at their roots.
 Our attorneys know the ins and outs of racial discrimination lawsuits, so contact us for a free review of your case.

-If you suspect that your gender is the reason you have been denied equal protection, treatment, or access, gender discrimination lawyers from Osborne & Francis are ready to help you decide your best course of action.
-Decades of federal laws are in place to prevent discrimination on the basis of gender or sex, but that doesn’t mean that violations can’t occur.
-It means you need an experienced gender discrimination lawyer who knows which laws best apply to your case, and how to move forward to obtain compensation or a legal remedy to your situation.
+If you suspect that your gender is the reason you have been denied equal protection, treatment, or access, Osborne & Francis gender discrimination lawyers are ready to help you decide the best course of action.
+Decades of federal laws are in place to prevent discrimination on the basis of gender or sex, but that doesn’t mean violations can’t occur.
+It means you need an experienced gender discrimination lawyer who knows which laws best apply to your case, and how to obtain the best legal remedy for your situation.
 The federal laws intended to prevent gender discrimination include:

 To keep the public safe, we place a great deal of power in the hands of our law enforcement officers.
-But to maintain our freedom and civil rights, we place well defined limits on how and when the police can use that power.
+But in order to maintain our freedom and civil rights, we place well-defined limits on how and when the police can use that power.
 Many times, police officers overstep those limits and make an arrest without the proper legal justification.
-It’s also often the case that these overreaches of police authority occur disproportionately in minority communities or neighborhoods.
-If you have been subjected to a false arrest, you have options and may be entitled to compensation.
+Also, it’s often the case that these overreaches of police authority occur disproportionately in minority communities or neighborhoods.
+If you have been subjected to a false arrest, you have options and may be entitled to financial recourse for your losses.